Sleep deprivation in higher education: Naps

 Napping can be an emergency measure used to help improve performance in the short term as well as supplement missing hours of sleep.
 Naps can have several purposes, most commonly to either prevent sleepiness or recover from sleepiness when working on a task.
 Naps should be 60 to 90 minutes for the greatest benefits but any longer may result in affecting a person's circadian rhythm.
 After napping, a person can wake with sleep inertia, where a person feels groggy or disoriented after waking.

 Naps have positive short term effects, especially in improving performance and attention.
 A study conducted at the University of California, Riverside showed that participants performed similarly on an exam after a 90-minute nap compared to a full eight hours of sleep.
 Similarly, NASA conducted a study involving its pilots, where even a minimal 30 to 40-minute nap improved pilot's "performance by 34% and their alertness by 54%".
 In another study done by Lau, Alger and Fishbein showed that students who took a nap after studying were more likely to retain and recall what was learned.
 Both longer and short naps aided in memory retention of material.

 Improving bedroom environment

 Students can improve their bedroom environments to enhance how fast they fall asleep and better their sleep quality.
 Studies have shown that outside noise from traffic, students in dorms near them, or warmer temperatures within the bedroom negatively affect sleep.
 Another negative factor is the presence of outside light, which tricks our brain into thinking it is nearing daytime.
 It is possible for students to control these factors by changing the thermostat, blocking out sound, and darkening the bedroom.
-Harvard Medical School recommends keeping the bedroom between 60 and 75 °F, using a white noise maker or earplugs, and using heavy "black-out" curtains or an eye mask to create the ideal environment.
+Harvard Medical School recommends keeping the bedroom between 60 °F and 75 °F, using a white noise maker or earplugs, and using heavy "black-out" curtains or an eye mask to create the ideal environment.